Bouftoudesuite/BATTLE_SFML/README.md

-# BATTLE_SFML
+# BATTLE-SFML

-BattleSFML is a local (at this time) multi-player 2D turn-based RPG with a minimalist fantasy style in french (at this time).
+Battle-SFML is a local (at this time) multi-player 2D turn-based RPG with a minimalist fantasy style in french (at this time).

 It is being coded with C++ and SFML Library (official website is: https://www.sfml-dev.org).